Become Who You Are: 5 Nietzsche Quotes on Creating Your Own Meaning

 “My formula for greatness in a human being is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary… but love it.”

-This is Nietzsche’s ultimate ideal.
-It’s easy to love the good parts of your life, but Amor Fati (Love of Fate) is the practice of loving everything.
-It’s the radical acceptance that every failure, every pain, and every mistake was a necessary ingredient to make you who you are today.
-It’s not just “accepting” your life; it’s affirming it so completely that you would joyfully live it over and over again.
+Throughout my analysis of his later journals, I found that this was Nietzsche’s ultimate, most difficult ideal.
+It’s easy to love the successes of your life, but Amor Fati (Love of Fate) is the grueling practice of loving the suffering.
+It’s the radical psychological acceptance that every failure, heartbreak, and mistake was a necessary, unchangeable ingredient required to forge you into who you are today.
+You do not just bear your pain; you weaponize it for your own growth.

 5. Lesson: On the Goal of Life (The “Übermensch”)